Global online ESL market size in 2024?

 A marketplace is exactly as it sounds – an online platform where teachers can market their services to students who are looking for a teacher.
 Preply is one the largest international marketplace platforms, with more than 100,000 students.
 Outschool is a US based platform for young learners (K-12) with an increasing presence in Australia.

 Unlike doing it yourself (where you make 100% of the profit), the marketplace platforms take ≈10-30% of your profit.
-You pay for the convenience of easy access to students/parents but must often abide by strict rules around contacting students directly (so as not to ‘poach’ them) and cancellation/refund/admin policies vary greatly.
+You pay for the convenience of easy access to students and parents but must often abide by strict rules around contacting students directly (so as not to ‘poach’ them) and cancellation/refund policies vary greatly.
+It is also competitive and there are many teachers on these platforms, so you have to do something to stand out among the crowd.

 You can make more money than if you were to work for a company as you set your own, higher, rate.
 You only pay a portion of your income for the facilitation of a connection between yourself and your student.
 They are essentially providing the shopping centre and you are setting up your store in hopes that someone will stop and buy.
 If you want to dip your toes in and ‘give it a go’, marketplaces can be a good place to start – but for the most freedom and maximum hourly rate, you’ll need to go out independently.